koba-jon/pytorch_cpp/Object_Detection/YOLOv1/README.md

 - Output Label

-You should get the id (class number), x-coordinate center, y-coordinate center, width, and height from the coordinate data in the XML file and normalize them.<br>
+You should get the id (class number), x-coordinate center, y-coordinate center, width, and height from the class and coordinate data of bounding boxes in the XML file and normalize them.<br>
 Please follow the steps below to convert XML file to text file.<br>
 Here, you should substitute the path of training XML data for "<training_xml_path>", test XML data for "<test_xml_path>", respectively.<br>
 The following is an example for "VOC2012".